SukaiLabs/laravel-google-maps-api/README.md

 ### Step 4: Run Migrations

 Run the migrations to create the `address_histories` table and optionally remove the `address` column from the `users` table:
+So make Sure u remove it from the user model if it exists

 ```bash
 php artisan migrate